avocado-framework/avocado/docs/source/MaintenanceGuide.rst

 Releasing avocado
 =================

-So you have all PRs approved, and Sprint meeting is done and now avocado is ready to be released.
+So you have all PRs approved, the Sprint meeting is done and now Avocado is ready to be released.
 Great, let's go over (most of) the details you need to pay attention to.

 Bump the version number
 =======================